 The thickening of the central part of the macula also causes blurring.
 This may happen with or without distorted vision, especially later in the development of the epiretinal membrane.

-A vitrectomy operation is the only treatment available and is highly successful; 80-90% of patients find their distortion (quality of vision) improves and 70-80% see better centrally (quantity of vision).
+A vitrectomy operation is the only treatment available in Melbourne and elsewhere, and it is highly successful; 80-90% of patients find their distortion (quality of vision) improves and 70-80% see better centrally (quantity of vision).
 Symptoms generally worsen over months and may stabilise, but delaying treatment may mean results are not quite as good as with early surgery.
 Only 1 out of every 40 patients improves without surgery.

 What Happens If An Operation Is Not Done?